Dear Southampton Town Residents,

 The list of our achievements goes on, but it is not enough.
 The possibilities for Southampton stretch before us: solving our traffic problems, implementing more community housing for the benefit of our children, first responders and essential workers; revitalizing our hamlets and villages within the context of a mutually agreed upon design, and economic development that reflects our values and heritage.

+We ask you to share in our enthusiasm.
 Contact me at gordon@shdems.org and JOIN US in protecting and preserving our freedoms and democracy!

 Thank you so much!